kahveciozan/ImmerzaContributorDoc/README.md

 ![Error](https://raw.githubusercontent.com/kahveciozan/ImmerzaContributorDoc/main/ImmerzaLogo.png)
 # Project Overview
-IMMERZA is a meditation application available initially on SideQuest, with plans for launch on Applab and later on the Oculus Official Store.
+IMMERZA is a VR App for mood on demand available initially on SideQuest, with plans for launch on Applab and later on the Oculus Official Store.
 It's compatible with Meta Quest, Quest 2, Quest 3, and Quest Pro devices.
 IMMERZA offers four main categories: Focus, Calm, Awe, and Motivation, each featuring multiple unique environments to explore.

 ### [Immerza Website](https://www.immerza.com/)
 ### [Immerza Contributor Website](https://contributor.immerza.com/)